oaxacas/aws-picshrinkr/README.md

 ### Problem

 Many cloud workloads operate entirely in the background without a web interface.
-They react to events—such as file uploads—by processing data automatically.
+They react to events such as file uploads by processing data automatically.
 This project demonstrates how to build such a backend automation pipeline using AWS.

 ### Solution

-PicShrinkr implements an event-driven backend system using AWS managed services.
+PicShrinkr is a serverless backend application built using AWS.
 Whenever a file is uploaded to the “raw” S3 bucket:

-1. S3 emits an object-created event.
+1. S3 emits an object created event.
 2. AWS Lambda is triggered.
 3. The file is copied to a “processed” S3 bucket.
 4. Metadata about the file and processing time is recorded in DynamoDB.